 We assess Fjellinjen's management as very strong, based on its organizational effectiveness, good track record of fulfilling plans, and high degree of transparency.
-The company's financial policies are prudent and its loan portfolio has primarily long-term maturities, limiting short-term refinancing risks.
+The company's financial policies are prudent and its loan portfolio has primarily long-term maturities, although we see some variability in the maturity profile.
 Even if Fjellinjen has a somewhat limited ability to control the scope of Oslo Package 3, it is in frequent dialogue with the plan's steering group before it submits its budget to the Norwegian government.
 Combined with prudent risk policies, instructions, and debt limits, Fjellinjen's risk management practices translate into very low risk of deterioration in its risk profile.